avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 # <span style="color:red">DRAFT</span>
 # Why you should look at cohorts

-Imagine that an entrepreneur came to you and showed you this graph.
+Imagine that an entrepreneur came to you and showed you this graph for an app we will call PinterestForDogs.

 <img class="iborder" src="/assets/users_growth.png"/>

-You would think the startup is doing quite well, right?
+You would think PinterestForDogs is doing quite well, right?
 Well, it depends.

 A common mistake entrepreneurs make is to focus too much on user growth.
 User growth is a necessary but not a sufficient condition for success.
 Often, a much more important question is: “Are you retaining the users you are acquiring?”
 Eventually, all user acquisition channels saturate.
 If the startup is unable to retain the users it acquires, the result is a hollowing out effect.
 It looks like a ring of fire expanding outwards.
 The fire burns out everything inside and the only activity that survives is at the edges.

 <img class="iborder" src="/assets/brush_fire.jpg"/>

 I learned this the hard way with our first product.
 This was a walkie-talkie app in which a user could record a short audio clip and send it to a friend.
 We saw good viral growth as users invited others.
 User retention, however, was not so great; people would be very excited initially but within a few weeks they would drop off.
-The end result was an app that was downloaded by millions but used by few after some months.
+The end result was an app that was downloaded by millions but used by few.

 If the product is growing fast, it is too easy to forget retention.
 But to be successful, the product needs repeated usage which can only come by establishing a lasting habit in users' minds.
 Nir Eyal has some great ideas around this theme using a framework called [desire engine](http://www.nirandfar.com/2012/03/how-to-manufacture-desire.html).